Select Department

 Library Management

-A beastly necessity for a DJ.
+A beastly necessity for beginner DJs.
 Build good habits from the start and you will always be able to find your music.
 If you are well prepared your sets will be stress-free, your flow will be easier to achieve and your track selection will be smooth.
 If you have prepped and developed a strong management system your software will even throw suggested/related tunes back at you.

-Other strong contenders in the Music Library Management field are Mixed In Key, Beatport Pro (mac only) & of course, iTunes is still used by many DJ’s despite how bloat heavy it is.
+Other strong contenders in the Music Library Management field are Mixed In Key, Beatport Pro (Mac only) and, of course, iTunes is still used by many DJs despite how bloat-heavy it is.

-All DJ’s have to prepare for all sets if you pack your record bag, cd’s, usbs or computer.
+All DJs have to prepare for all sets if you pack their record bag, CDs, USBs or computers.

 Organise tracks in a way that will help you remember things better.